enzo-project/enzo-e/doc/source/tests/pytest_framework.rst

 This is useful for testing problems with no analytical solution or generally verifying that results from commonly run simulations don't drift.

-It is also useful for testing property of simulation runs beyond the exit-time/cycle of the simulation.
+It is also useful in for testing problems that do have analytic solutions (the answer test might quantify how close a simulation result is to the analytic expected solution).
-(While such tests do exist in the ctest-framework, they often involve more boiler-plate code).
+While such tests do exist in the ctest-framework, they often involve more boiler-plate code.

 `pytest <https://docs.pytest.org/>`__ is a Python-based framework for detecting and running a series of tests within a source code repository.
 When running